-The relationship between large breasts and upper back pain appears to be more anecdotal than empirical.
-Research has yet to demonstrate a direct link between large breasts and upper back pain.
+The relationship between large breasts and upper back pain appears to be somewhat more complex involving multiple other factors.
+However, a limited amount of research has demonstrated what appears to be a link between large breasts and upper back pain.

-This supports the claim it’s likely that other factors, like a higher body weight or pinched nerve, are the primary contributors to upper back pain.
+This supports the claim that it’s likely that other factors, like higher body weight or a pinched nerve, are additional primary contributors to upper back pain.

 There are a number of causes of upper back pain.
 They include: